Body Wars: History

 On January 22, 1988, Epcot announced that they would be building a new pavilion in Future World East.
 It would be called Wonders of Life and be themed to health care.
 The pavilion would be located between Universe of Energy and Horizons.
 Wonders of Life would include new restaurants, stores and several attractions.
 One of these attractions would be a motion simulator ride named Body Wars.
 The sponsor of Wonders of Life would be MetLife.
 Construction of the pavilion began in February of that year.

 The Wonders of Life pavilion would officially open to the general public on October 19, 1989.
 Upon opening, Body Wars had a wait time of 90 minutes.
 Just two months after opening, a similar ride named Star Tours opened at Disney's Hollywood Studios.

 Body Wars received a mixed reception from guests, as some praised the thrilling experience, but others complained of motion sickness and nausea since it was considered to be a rough ride.

+In the late 90’s, tensions between MetLife and Disney began to occur as MetLife would often setup tables at the pavilion to sell park guests life insurance which is not allowed.
 After MetLife's sponsorship expired in June 2001, Epcot would continue to operate the Wonders of Life pavilion.
 The popularity of Body Wars began to decline over the years.
 In 2004, the park announced that the attraction would begin seasonal operation.
 The entire pavilion would officially close on January 1, 2007.

 Attraction description

 Queue

 Guests entered the queue on the left side of the Wonders of Life Dome.
 If the attraction was in high demand, an extended queue would be utilized, decorated with signage and pastel colored shapes lining the walls.
 This would lead into the main queue, contained within a separate external wing of the building.
 As guests entered, they were informed via in-queue announcements of details surrounding the fictional MET company.
-The guests were referred to as "MET Observation Team Members", and would be informed via a preshow shown within the queue of the mission that they would be going on.
+The guests were referred to as "MET Observation Team Members", and would be informed via a preshow shown within the queue of the mission that they would be going on, with another volunteer who had a bruise on his arm, but wasn't shown inside of.
 The queue would begin with the logo of the MET Company, with various images depicting the company and the inside of the human body.
 Until 1993, signage would be hung up stating that the company was founded in 2063, as well as their motto "Pioneering the Universe Within".
 This would lead into the first of two "Dermatopic Purification" stations, before a hallway with in queue TV sets, and the second of two "Dermatopic Purification" stations.